ofahchouch-gh/web-app-from-scratch/README.md

 * [Installing](#installing-)
 * [API](#api-)

+## To Do
+- overview page of top 20 most traded crypto (8 february - 11 february)
+- detail page of selected crypto (8 february - 11 february)

 ## Description 📝
 During this course I created a web app from scratch, so without any frameworks, using HTML, CSS and Javascript.
 The goal is to make a web app from scratch where i can find an overview of the top 20 cryptocurrencies.
 The cryptocurrencies will have a detail page where more information about the specific coin is given.